-The keys layout is a bit different as there is a row of keys on the right side (Home, page up/down, End, and Fn) that took me two days getting used to.
+The keys layout is a bit different as there is a row of keys on the right side (Home, page up/down, End, and Fn) that took me two days to get used to.

 But once I was used to the keyboard I could maintain as good speed as I am able to do with the MacBook Pro.

-One of the quirks is that the arrow keys are smaller in size and the keys on the top row are also smaller thattakes some time getting used to.
+One of the quirks is that the arrow keys are smaller in size and the keys on the top row are also smaller which takes some time to get used to.